MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 6. Select the **Membership type** menu and then select **Dynamic User**.

+# RobertS --> Not a requirement, but good hygene to add an owner of the group?

 7. Under **Dynamic user members**, select **Add dynamic query**.

 8. On the right above the **Rule syntax** box, select **Edit**.